adamrmelnyk/blag/content/post/creating-launch-plugins-for-pop-os.md

 tags: ["programming", "plugins", "PopOS", "linux"]
 ---

+# Update

+This post was written in 2021 for Pop!_OS 21.04.
+These instructions no longer work for Pop!_OS 21.10.
+Please see [the new, updated post](post/creating-launch-plugins-for-pop-os-updated/)

 ## Background

 I've been running linux on all of my machines for almost 15 years.
 For the first five I probably used a dozen or more flavours of Linux including OpenSuse, Fedora, Arch, Ubuntu, and many others.
 Eventually wiping my computer every month became more and more impractical and I abandoned my distro-hopping ways, settling on Ubuntu.
 Ubuntu was stable, regularly updated, had an environment that I really liked (despite what some people may say about the unity interface) and I never looked back.
 That is until recently when I started using Pop!_OS.